 Figure 2: The Pandemic Economy Trough

-- Australia and New Zealand have stayed in the pandemic economy for around 95 days, with short Response and Trough phases of less than 15 days.
+- Australia and New Zealand have stayed in the pandemic economy for around 160 days, with short Response and Trough phases of less than 15 days.
 New Zealand’s economic activity was back to 98% but has dropped to 92% again due to a small resurgence recently.
 Its doubling days reached 140 with a death rate below 5 DPM, close to the level of East Asian countries.
 Struck by a major second round of COVID-19, Australia returned to trough phase until recent days, and its doubling days returned back to 25.

 - Having stayed in the pandemic economy for 179 days, the US still lagged behind in epidemic control.
 Its doubling day is still around 40 and its death rate is around 582.8 DPM.
 The economic activity has recovered from 85% to about 93%.
 According to Wind, the US QoQ growth in Q2 is -6.97%, consistent with the estimated economic activity 93% in June.